3dem/relion-documents/source/Installation.rst

 FLTK (only for GUI):
     RELION uses `FLTK <https://www.fltk.org/>`_ as a GUI tool kit.
-    This can be installed automatically (see below).
+    This will be installed automatically (see below).

 X Window system libraries (only for GUI):
     RELION needs basic X11 libraries together with `Xft <https://www.freedesktop.org/wiki/Software/Xft/>`_ for the GUI.